Thursday 11 December 2014

 As to the other cast, John Turturro, from Transformers' Sector 7, played Seti I and didn't exactly sound and move like a pharaoh.
 His wife Queen Tuya was played by Sigourney Weaver who had limited spoken lines, but whose eyes were heavily lined just like Elizabeth Taylor's Cleopatra.
 Of course, we can't compare the two.
 Elizabeth Taylor had 65 costume changes as Cleopatra.
 Weaver, here, seemed just to have worn the same white toga in all her scenes, which I think were about three.
 Or four.
 I didn't count.

 The biggest letdown was Joel Edgerton, playing Rameses II, the nemesis of Moses.
 From the first scene, he seemed lost, not in Moses' shadow, but in this role.
-He didn't look like he wanted to chase Moses through the dessert, the mountains and finally, across the dried up sea.
+He didn't look like he wanted to chase Moses through the desert, the mountains and finally, across the dried up sea.
 Colin Farrell could have played this character better.

 I would recommend this film if only for the special effects of the plagues and the parting of the Red Sea, and also the chase scene on the mountains where Rameses's chariots were snaking through the edge of a cliff.
 If you also read the Book of Exodus during your grade school days like I did, watching this film would definitely bring back those days.
 Come to think of it, I couldn't think of any book from the Bible that had more action scenes than the Exodus.